-This paper studies the effectiveness of retaliation focusing on the protracted Israel-Gaza conflict.
-Our analysis relies on daily original security reports from the United Nations on violent incidents in Gaza between 2007 and 2014.
-We exploit natural language parsing (NLP) techniques to extract all Palestinian projectile launches (over 16,000 mortars, Qasaam and Grad rockets) and Israeli airstrikes (over 8,800), which are recorded at remarkable accuracy: down to five-minute intervals.
-Outside of major Israeli ground operations in the Gaza Strip, these crossborder aerial attacks are the most frequent and publicly salient exchanges of violence, and account for the vast majority of fatalities (though only a minority of airstrikes and projectile launches are lethal).
+To assess the validity of narrow deterrence theory and the effectiveness of retaliation, our analysis relies on daily original security reports from the United Nations on violent incidents in Gaza between 2007 and 2014.
+We exploit natural language parsing (NLP) techniques to extract records on all Palestinian projectile launches (over 16,000 mortars, Qasaam and Grad rockets) and Israeli airstrikes (over 8,800), which are recorded with remarkable accuracy -- down to five-minute intervals.
+Outside of major Israeli ground operations in the Gaza Strip, these cross-border aerial attacks are the most frequent and publicly salient exchanges of violence, and account for the vast majority of fatalities (though only a minority of airstrikes and projectile launches are lethal).
 We supplement these data with weekly Israeli counter-terrorism reports (2009-2016).
-All told, our data span 111 months of conflict.
+Our complete data spans 111 months of conflict.

 Using a subset of reprisals explicitly linked to earlier provocations, we find that it usually takes both sides at most 48 hours to retaliate to attacks.
-We use this upper bound to cluster violent incidents into episodes, where episodes are separated from each other by at least two days of quiet.1 (To check robustness, we alternatively define episodes by longer periods of calm.)
+We use this upper bound to cluster violent incidents into episodes, where episodes are separated from each other by at least two days of quiet.
+(To check robustness, we alternatively define episodes by longer periods of calm.)
 There are 312 violent episodes during the period at issue.
 We focus on these episodes to analyze the observed patterns of attacks, retaliations, and counter-retaliations.
 We also analyze how episodes start after periods of calm, escalate, de-escalate, and end.

 The results of our analysis show that violent attacks between Israel and Gazan militants exhibit an episodic pattern, in which projectiles and airstrikes are exchanged in brief skirmishes which tend to last less than one day, separated by over three days of quiet.
 Over 90% of violent episodes are started by Gazan militants, and almost 85% of them end with a Gazan militants' attack.
 59% of episodes consist of Gazan projectile attacks without an Israeli response, while only 2% of episodes consist of Israeli attacks without a Gazan response.
-These facts weigh against the hypothesis that retaliation induces subsequent episodes.
-If it did, we would expect the final barrage of the previous episode to provoke the opponent to initiate the next episode.
+These facts weigh in support of narrow deterrence theory and against the hypothesis that retaliation induces subsequent episodes.
+If it did, we would expect the final barrage of a previous episode to provoke the opponent to initiate the next episode.